Sarcoma

 This type of cancer begins in either the bone or in the body’s soft tissues.
 The word sarcoma is derived from a Greek word and means “fleshy growth”.
-Sarcomas are a broad category of tumors classified together because of their similarities in their behaviour and outcome.
+Sarcomas are a broad category of tumors classified together because of their similarities in their behavior and outcome.

 Sometimes further classification is made between bone sarcoma and soft tissue sarcoma.